 101.4 Referenced codes.
 The other codes listed in Sections 101.4.1 through 101.4.8 and referenced elsewhere in this code, when specifically adopted, shall be considered part of the requirements of this code to the prescribed extent of each such reference.
-Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
+Whenever amendments have been adopted to the reference codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
 Any reference to NFPA 70 or the Electrical Code shall mean the Electrical Code as adopted.

-(Reason: Legal wording to recognize locally adopted codes and amendments adopted with referenced codes.
-The former ICC Electrical Code is now Appendix K Chapter 27 of this code but no longer called by that name.)
+(Reason: Legal wording to recognize locally adopted codes and amendments adopted with referenced codes.)